telerik/blazor-docs/components/drawer/modes.md

 This article explains the different modes the Drawer could be set to.

-The Drawer's mode can be controlled by using the `DrawerMode` enum, which has two members:
+The Drawer's mode can be controlled by setting the `Mode` parameter and the `DrawerMode` enum, which has two members:
 * [Push](#push)
 * [Overlay](#overlay)

+If the `Mode` is not set, by default the Drawer will be in Overlay mode.

 ## Push